TurboWafflz/ImaginaryInfinity-Calculator/docs/makingStandardPlugin.md

 output = No
 ```

 If you are using ANSI colors, change `ansi` to `true`, if not, leave it as `false`.
-Not for the fun part, the colors.
+Now for the fun part, the colors.
 You can either use ANSI colors, or if you're going for something more basic, you can use colorama.
 Replace every instance of `No` with the corresponding color that you would like for that value.
 [Here is a list of what every value is for](#themevalues).
 Here are 2 examples, one for colorama and one for ANSI:

 **Colorama:**
 ```ini